dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 - Allow toggling between metrics/dimensions seamlessly.

-- Be clear on exposing what dimensions are queryable with what metrics and hide things that don’t apply(our APIs provide calls for you to get relevant dimensions for metrics, and vice versa).
+- Be clear on exposing what dimensions are queryable with what metrics and hide things that don’t apply.
+(Our APIs provide calls for you to get relevant dimensions for metrics, and vice versa).

 - Only expose time granularities (monthly, daily, yearly) that match the available metrics.
   * For example, if a dbt model and its resulting semantic model have a monthly granularity, make sure querying data with a 'daily' granularity isn't available to the user.
 Our APIs have functionality that will help you surface the correct granularities